UKHO/docs/quality-assurance/web-accessibility.md

 We can’t deploy code which is not accessible so if it’s not accessible it’s not done.
 Including accessibility in your team's Definition of Done is a great way to ensure the requirements are met.

-Accessibility considerations to be included in a Definition of Done include
+Accessibility considerations to be included in a Definition of Done include:

 * Code quality
 * Usability